What Kind of Puppy is Right for Me?

 What are the characteristics of the colors (explanation, cost, recessive vs. dominant)?

 Traditional Olde English Bulldogge colors include all versions of brindle, sable, fawn, and red.
 Brindle is a dominate color and sable or any non-brindle color is recessive.

 Tri colors include blue, black, chocolate, and lilac.
 The tri coloration incorporates the “point’ colors into the coat markings.
 Point colors, including eye pips, cheek markings, and leg socks, are the result of an additional pair of recessive genes.

-A lilac tri puppy has up to five pairs of recessive genes that create this very rare color combination and is available for $3200 to $3500.
+A lilac tri puppy has up to five pairs of recessive genes that create this very rare color combination.

 Foundation dogs in our program can produce many of these rare colors and were purchased or produced for a higher price and a greater financial investment.
 Traditional colored bulldogs that do not always have the genotype to produce the rare colors however, many of the fawn and brindle foundation dogs at Olde South carry the recessive genes and can produce some rare colored pups depending on the breeding pair.